-2 Stocks Standing Out In The Internet Software & Services Industry
+2 Stocks Standing Out in the Internet Software & Services Industry

 Industry's Current Valuation

 While many of the players are still making losses, the industry as a whole continues to generate profits.
-So on the basis of forward 12-month price-to-earnings (P/E) ratio, we see that the industry is currently trading at 60.6X, close to its highest multiple of 64.6X over the past year.
-The S&P 500’s P/E is 20.25X (21.66X at its median value).
-The industry is also overvalued compared to the sector’s forward-12-month P/E of 24.74X (close to its lowest point over the past year).
+On the basis of forward 12-month price-to-earnings (P/E) ratio, we see that the industry is currently trading at 62.7X, just below its median level of 62.8X over the past year.
+The S&P 500’s P/E is 20.2X (median value over the past year is 21.6X).
+The industry is also overvalued compared to the sector’s forward-12-month P/E of 24.8X (close to its lowest point of 24.2X over the past year).

 Forward 12 Month Price-to-Earnings (P/E) Ratio